wolfgang-stefani/computer-vision_color-selection/README.md

 # computer-vision_color-selection
-Several parts of an image can be blacked out according to RGB thresholds and the result are images with only the selected color.
-This is useful for lane detection where for example only white colors pixels are retained.
+Several parts of an image can be blacked out according to RGB thresholds.
+The result is an image or a series of images where only the pixels of the selected color remain.
+This is useful for lane detection where for example only white pixels are retained.